Shreeking007/Happy-diwali-demos/README.md

 # Happy-diwali-demos
-This is my first git code
+This is my first git code.
 Author-Shreyesh BHosale